dew-landscapes/envSDM/README.md

-# `envSDM`: an R package to automate creation of species distribution models

 The goal of `envSDM` is to help automate the preparation, tuning and prediction of species distribution models. `envSDM` attempts to make decisions at each of these steps that are robust(ish) for running SDMs for many, many taxa.